Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 There’s a lot of room to walk in the San Diego Zoo, and we can’t blame you if you don’t want to take on all of it on foot.
 The Skyfari Aerial Tram is a great way to get from one end of the park to the other – without wearing out your feet!

 Visitors who take the aerial tram enjoy scenic views of the zoo and surrounding Balboa Park.
-Children under eight years of age must be accompanied by adults.
+Adults must accompany children under eight years of age.
 Certain types of strollers are not allowed within this space, including jogging and double-wide strollers.

 Things to do Around the San Diego Zoo